Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Sensor Design and Detection Strategies

-\textbf{Detection Algorithm.} Inspired by the \enquote{spatial} frame processing in the dual-vision setup, this approach employs a frame-level algorithm that uses \enquote{temporal} subtraction to detect the iMarker patterns.
-Assuming the liquid crystal film operates sufficiently fast relative to the video frame rate to produce sequential frames with alternating polarization states (as illustrated in Equation~\ref{eq_cpolarizer}), the consecutive (temporal) frame subtraction algorithm to detect iMarkers using a switchable polarizer is shown in Algorithm~\ref{alg_single_subtract}.
-In this process, each frame $f_{t-1}^\text{~off}$ and its subsequent frame $f_t^\text{~on}$, captured with alternating polarization states, are subtracted to produce a grayscale image $f_p$, which can then be enhanced through post-processing to facilitate iMarker detection.
+\textbf{Detection Algorithm.} Inspired by the \enquote{\textit{spatial}} frame processing in the dual-vision setup, this approach employs a frame-level algorithm that uses \enquote{\textit{temporal}} subtraction to detect the iMarker patterns.
+Assuming the liquid crystal film operates sufficiently fast \textit{w.r.t} the video frame rate to produce sequential frames with alternating polarization states (Equation~\ref{eq_cpolarizer}), the consecutive (temporal) frame subtraction algorithm to detect iMarkers using a switchable polarizer is shown in Algorithm~\ref{alg_single_subtract}.
+Here, each frame $f_{t-1}^\text{~off}$ and its subsequent frame $f_t^\text{~on}$, captured with alternating polarization states, are subtracted to produce a grayscale image $f_p$, which can then be enhanced through post-processing to facilitate iMarker detection.
 Additionally, the current frame is stored for subtraction from its succeeding frame in the next iteration.
-As with the previous approaches, the final stage involves detecting fiducial markers $\mathbf{M}$ within the processed frame $f_p$.
+As with the previous approaches, the final stage involves detecting markers $\mathbf{M}$ within the frame $f_p$.